ShaunJPartridge/Data-Analytics-Portfolio/Power BI/Warehouse Performance Analysis/README.md

 The Lansing Fulfillment Center has the most returning customers at 449 with 16.75 retention rate.
 Ann Arbor & Memphis followed at 407 (15.87) and 259 (12.24).
 Frankfort, Somerset, and Knoxville warehouses have the least returning customers at 15 (3.09), 13 (2.43), and 7 (2.08).

 Orders by State: Michigan - 6,093 orders, Tennessee - 2,691 orders, Kentucky - 1,031 orders

+**Recommendations:**

 ## Key Takeaways: